zapier/visual-builder/docs/_cli_tutorials/hydration.md

 ![](https://zappy.zapier.com/E494B908-65CE-4E54-B296-D745BAE5B983.png)

-Finally, I've started up ngrok to forward traffic to my computer.
+Finally, I've started up ngrok to forward traffic to my computer on the port the Express app is running on (`ngrok http 3000`).
 You could actually host the Express server if you want, but I'm going with ngrok for ease of use:

 ![](https://zappy.zapier.com/ABCEB99C-E530-454E-9C7E-4EB6BBF943EB.png)